Phase-Field Methods for Spectral Shape and Topology Optimization: Introduction

 Our paper is structured as follows.
 In Section~\ref{Sec:Form}, we give a mathematically precise formulation of the model and the optimization problems.
 Afterwards, in Section~\ref{SEC:Analysis}, we study the diffuse interface problem which allows us to state first-order necessary optimality conditions.
+Here, the assumption that the considered eigenvalues are simple will be essential, as otherwise Fr\'echet-differentiability cannot be guaranteed.
 In Section~\ref{SEC:SIDir}, we perform an in-depth analysis of the sharp interface problem in the Dirichlet case.
+In particular, we show the continuity of spectral quantities when passing to the limit $\eps\to 0$ under a certain rate condition.
 Eventually, we prove an unconditional $\Gamma$-convergence result for the involved cost functionals.
-In particular, this proves the existence of a minimizer to the corresponding optimization problem in the sharp interface case.
+In the first part of our proof, we proceed in the spirit of \cite{BogoselOudet}, which contains many highly valuable ideas and key steps.
+Nevertheless, we present a detailed proof in order to avoid some inconsistencies of \cite{BogoselOudet} concerning the usage of the perimeter.
+Moreover, the inclusion of an additional volume constraint in our framework requires a further in-depth analysis.
+We point out that we cannot prove a rigorous $\Gamma$-convergence result in the Neumann case as a certain coefficient in the approximating phase-field model degenerates in the limit $\eps\to 0$.
 Based on the results of Section~\ref{SEC:Analysis}, we present several numerical simulations in Section~\ref{sec:num}, which exemplify optimal shapes in concrete situations.